 At his foster home, Sandro began playing with toys and really perked up to swipe at a feather wand.
 This handsome boy definitely was used to interacting with people for playtime.
 He sits on your lap for petting, enjoys being combed and brushed, can easily be picked up, and tolerates being carried in your arms for short periods of time.
 He is a sweet, mellow guy, who would never dream of putting a tooth or a claw on you, and easily breaks into a purr with just a kind word.

 Sandro is neutered, microchipped, tested negative and vaccinated.
-He can be adopted into an only-cat household, though probably would enjoy and get along with your pet female cat since he previously had lived and peacefully coexisted in a small group of outdoor cats of both genders, and currently shares a room at his fosterer's house with a young female companion.
+While the picture of health, Sandro does have asthma, which is well controlled on an inhaled medication once a day.
+He can be adopted into an only-cat household, though probably would enjoy and get along with your pet female cat since he previously had lived and peacefully coexisted in a small group of outdoor cats of both genders, and has shared a room at his fosterer's house with a young female companion.

 The Fine Print — While Community Cat Rescue would love to make our adoptable cats and kittens available to everyone, everywhere, we must limit our adoption service area to San Francisco Peninsula cities and towns.
 We simply do not have the volunteer-power or financial resources to make home visits (required for all adoptions), delivery of adopted cats/kittens and follow-up visits outside the Peninsula.
 An occasional, rare exception might be made, but it is not the rule.